vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

     Wraps every operator in the least invasive way, does not pass a tracing context.
 That is up to the user.

-> **_NOTE:_**  To opt-out of tracing altogether, it's best to set the value of `spring.sleuth.rsocket.enabled` to false.
-Alternatively you can configure your RSocketRequester's and RSocketServer's by hand - autoconfiguration will leave them alone if they're already present.
+> **_NOTE:_**  To opt-out of tracing altogether, its best to set the value of `spring.sleuth.rsocket.enabled` to false.
+Alternatively you can configure your RSocketRequester and RSocketServer by hand - autoconfiguration will leave them alone if they're already present.

 ### Back to The Demo

 You will need to decide an application name as it will appear in trace logs.
-Also decide on an instrumentation type that feels comforatable.
+Also decide on an instrumentation strategy that fits with your use case.

 Those settings and more can be applied in application.properties: